nicthib/pyanthem/README.rst

 Installation
 ============
-Note: If you do not have working installations of the listed requirements (Python 3.7 + fluidsynth + ffmpeg), it is strongly recommended that you use Miniconda_/Anaconda_ for a straightforward installation process.
+Note: If you do not have working installations of the listed requirements (Python 3.7 + fluidsynth + ffmpeg), it is **strongly recommended** that you use Miniconda_/Anaconda_ for a straightforward installation process.
 If you do not have either, Miniconda is preferred as it is a faster install and takes up much less space than Anaconda.

-If you do have the above requirements installed, you can install pyanthem using pip: :code:`pip install pyanthem`

 Using Miniconda/Anaconda:
 -------------------------